BUSINESS

 The Limit

+Subject to legislative changes, a total of $350,000 in state tax credits can be allocated each fiscal year by the DED.
 DED will not authorize more than $50,000 of tax credits for any single project or program during any single fiscal year.
-Agreements for approved projects have a term of 12 months to make use of the tax credits.
 Applications for additional tax credits may be made in subsequent fiscal years for the same project or program.
-Subject to legislative changes, a total of $350,000 in state tax credits can be allocated each fiscal year by the DED.

 Application Process

 CBOs seeking to have a program or project certified for tax credit status under CDAA must apply to DED.
-DED will consider applications in the order in which they are received.
+DED will consider complete applications in the order in which they are received.

 Applications will be considered for funding during the state’s fiscal year they are received as long as tax credits remain to be allocated.

-Before beginning the application process, please consult the CDAA Coordinator to see if proposed project or program meets the chronic economic distress criteria threshold.
 Filing an application does not guarantee certification of a submitted program or project for tax credit status.

 Applications